-urban nature-based solutions-policy, practice and overcoming barriers to investment
+urban naturebased solutions-

-Ian Mell, Sarah Clement, Juliet Staples, Paul Nolan, Clare Olver and Fearghus O'Sullivan draw on the experience of the Horizon 2020-funded URBAN GreenUP project in Liverpool to reflect on how best to invest in helping to make climate-resilient places through nature-based solutions
+policy, practice and overcoming barriers to investment

-Following the release of the reports from the Sixth Assessment cycle of the Intergovernmental Panel on Climate Change (IPCC) between August 2021 and April 2022 and discussions at the COP26 Climate Change Summit held in Glasgow in November 2021, there is increasing global focus on the role of nature-and specifically the management of ecological resources-in supporting more sustainable forms of planning.
-The predictions outlined in the IPCC's Climate Change 2021: The Physical Science Basis report1 paint a stark picture of the Earth's future without substantial changes to the ways in which we plan, manage, and develop urban areas.
-The IPCC sets out a view of planning that offers a contrast to the planning reforms presented by the Westminster government in 2020, the latter focused on the speed of decision-making, digitalisation of the planning profession, and 'beauty' as core components of a functional planning system.2
+Ian Mell, Sarah Clement, Juliet Staples, Paul Nolan, Clare Olver and Fearghus O'Sullivan draw on the experience of the Horizon 2020-funded URBAN GreenUP project in Liverpool to reflect on how best to invest in helping to make climate-resilient places through nature-based solutions of nature-and specifically the management of ecological resources-in supporting more sustainable forms of planning.
+The predictions outlined in the IPCC's Climate Change 2021: The Physical Science Basis report paint a stark picture of the Earth's future without substantial changes to the ways in which we plan, manage, and develop urban areas.
+The IPCC sets out a view of planning that offers a contrast to the planning reforms presented by the Westminster government in 2020, the latter focused on the speed of decision-making, digitalisation of the planning profession and 'beauty' as core components of a functional planning system.